kiwicarolin/kiwicarolin.github.io/index.md

 ## Building the future of AR/VR

+Ever since encountering AR for the first time, I decided I wanted to be at the forefront of this exciting technology with a huge potential impact on society and the way it brings people closer together.
 I believe the future of AR/VR is built on finding answers to meaningful questions that identify the benefits of AR/VR to create products with impact.
-When I first encountered AR the ability to combine digital and real experinces captivated me – And I decided I wanted to be at the forefront of this exciting technology with a huge potential impact on society and the way it brings people closer together.

- I specialise in finding innovative ways to use emerging technologies to solve current problems and how they could have a real impact on people – with a particular love for 3D reconstruction and spatial understanding.
-I've got extensive experience in the reconstruction of objects and environments with a variety of techniques (photogrammetry/LiDAR/3D cameras), how it impacts cognition of users in AR/VR to improve collaboration and performance.
+ I specialise in finding innovative ways to use emerging technologies to solve current problems and how they could have a real impact on people – with a particular love for everything 3D reconstruction.
+I've got extensive experience in the reconstruction of objects and environments with a variety of techniques (photogrammetry/LiDAR/3D cameras).
+I am particularly interested in industrial applications and how it affects human cognition of users in immersive environments to provide a superior experience.

  My goal is to explore future AR/VR applications that delight and inspire in entirely new problem spaces.
 Recently, I have also co-founded a company dedicated to creating meaningful AR/VR experiences [Nisus Development](https://www.nisus.dev/).

 **[Have a look at some past and ongoing work](./portfolio.html)**

-<style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/8yMOz9hCWyY' frameborder='0' allowfullscreen></iframe></div>
-_My PhD was graciously supported by the [Data to Decisions CRC](https://www.d2dcrc.com.au/)._

 ***